CyberHubXR/Docs/docs/foundry/database-server/api.md

 # REST API

-The Brane database server works through a REST API.
+The database server works through a REST API.
 This API is used by both the Unity package and the website template we provide.
 We also support custom clients and integrations, thus why we provide this documentation.

 ## Handling Errors

-All responses from the Brane database server are in JSON format.
+All responses from the database server are in JSON format.
 If an error occurs, the response will be in the following format:

 ```json
 {